rohit-chandra/taxi_demand_prediction/README.md

 </p>

 - How to build this sequence of models?
-(Strategies to find better models)
-    - Here are 4 ways to improve your model
+(Strategies to find better models) Here are 4 ways to improve your model:
+1) **Increase training data size**
-    - Increase training data size (if we trained 1st model on 2 yrs data, we can train new model with 1 yr of data)
+- If we trained 1st model on 2 yrs data, we can train new model with 1 yr of data

 <p align="left">
 <img src="readme_pics/improve_1.PNG"/>
 </p>

-    - Add more features to the training data
+2) **Add more features to the training data**
+- Try to use exteranl factors like calendar holidays in US (Patterns during holidays in taxi demand changes a lot.
+Eg: Spike in taxi demand during Christmas)
+- Adding useful features can help the model get better results
 <p align="left">
 <img src="readme_pics/improve_2.PNG"/>
 </p>

-    - Try powerful algorithms
+3) **Try powerful algorithms**
+- Boosting algorithm works best with tabular dataset
 <p align="left">
 <img src="readme_pics/improve_3.PNG"/>
 </p>

-    - Hyperparameter tuning
+4) **Hyperparameter tuning**

 <p align="left">
 <img src="readme_pics/improve_4.PNG"/>
 </p>

+**Note:**
+- Sometimes people spend way too much time on hyperparamter tuning.
+Instead they can add more features (holdiday features, weather features etc) to the model or perform feature engineering, i.e. from instial raw features you derive new features from them.
+- For eg: You could add a feature that computes the trent in average demand in the last two weeks.
+So, instead of giving hourly values of taxi demand for that area, you could also give provide an idea of the trend.
+IF we have upward trend, then this maybe a valuable singla for the model
+So, engineer features is always somethings that works better or has larger impact than tuning hyper parameters

+### Models

+1) `Baseline Model 1`
+- We just look at previous hour and return that as the prediction for the next hour
+- Calculate MAE.
+This will be our reference number to compare with other models in future
+- `MAE = 6.0357`

+2) `Baseline Model 2`
+- Noticed that our time series data has weekly seasonality
+- Eg: To predict on Friday at 5pm, we can look back at the previous Friday at 5pm and use that as the prediction
+- Calculate `MAE = 3.3737`
+- We improved our results from baseline model 1

+3) `Baseline Model 3`
+- We take avg of 7 days ago, 14 days agao, 21 days ago, and 28 days ago
+- Instead of taking only one estimate from last week,  we take 4 of them and average it.
+- Taking average ususaly improves the performace of ML model
+- Calculate `MAE = 2.8844`

+4) `ML Model`
+- XGBoost model with only previous rides. `MAE = 2.5909`
+- LightGBM model with only previous rides. `MAE = 2.5095`

 ## MLOps